 Similarly, in May 2023, we published our first Drainage and Wastewater Management Plan (DWMP) to set out how we will manage and recycle water in our region over the next 25 years.
 In it, we address the triple challenge we face from our rapidly changing climate, a fast growing population, and the need to protect our region's precious chalk streams and rivers.
 Again, the Board had oversight of the DWMP and gave assurance that the resulting plan is the best value plan for customers and the environment and is based on robust evidence and costing processes.

-The Board has also approved Anglian Water's long-term viability statement (see pages 119-121 in our Annual Integrated Report) within which the Directors have assessed the company's prospects over the next 10 years.
+The Board has also approved Anglian Water's long-term viability within which the Directors have assessed the company's prospects over the next 10 years.

 Board engagement with stakeholders